The Wrapbook Team

 Project Cap: None

-Terms: 30% for below-the-line residents and 20% for all other staff.
+Terms: Base credit of 30% for below-the-line residents and 25% for all other cast, crew, and expenses.

-For tax rebates in Arkansas, qualified expenditures include any costs incurred for development, pre-production, production, or post-production of a qualified production.
+For the Arkansas transferable tax credits, qualified expenditures include any costs incurred for development, pre-production, production, or post-production of a qualified production.
 Eligible types of production include animation, documentaries, feature films, pilots, video games, and scripted television.
-Reality tv, talk shows, game shows, and commercials are not eligible for any film tax rebate.
+Reality TV, talk shows, game shows, and commercials are currently not eligible for any film production incentive.

 5. California